ReconTrapper/ReconTrapper/README.md

 By completing the puzzle, you will have a fully functional virtual envirment installed on your host computer ready to start scripting in any language with the help of Chat Gpt.

 Contact
-For inquiries and assistance, contact me on GitHub: ReconTrapper.
+For inquiries and assistance, : ReconTrapper.